celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 npm run dev
 ```

-If everything work correctly, you should have the view as follows.
+If everything works correctly, you should have the view as follows.

 - Landing page

 ![image](images/4.png)

-- Page after provider is activated but membership nft not yet minted, and the buttons are disabled.
+- Page after the provider is activated but membership nft is not yet minted, and the buttons are disabled.

 ![image](images/7.png)